The City of Hamilton's By-law 19-286 (PDF, KB) applies to all land within the City of Hamilton in respect of:

 - Pay the permit fee as outlined below.

-A Security Deposit will be determined through the process and required to be posted, being a minimum of 50% of all earth works and 100% of any restoration works, which will be held until certification of completion of works by a qualified professional and subsequent inspection and release by City Inspector.
+A Cost Estimate completed and stamped by a qualified professional to determine the Security Deposit which will be required to be posted, being a minimum of 50% of all earth works and 100% of any restoration works, to be held until certification of completion of works by a qualified professional and subsequent inspection and release by a City Inspector.

 Fees can be paid by cheque or credit card.
 Cheques must be made payable to the City of Hamilton.